Skip to main content

 Import mailbox mappings from a file

-$filePath = "C:\MailboxMappingsToImport.csv"
+$filePath = "c:\MailboxMappingsToImport.csv"

 $sourceConnection = Connect-MicrosoftOnline